-There’s some inside bits with archaeological displays, and there’s an amphitheatre with brilliant views, and there’s a stadium up the top of the hill.
+There are some indoor bits with archaeological displays, and there’s an amphitheatre with brilliant views, and there’s a stadium up the top of the hill.

 So that occupied us for one full day.
-On the second full day there we were were at a loss for something to do.
+On the second full day in Delphi we were at a loss for something to do.

 We went down to the Delphic Tholos for more photos but then decided there wasn’t much to do in Delphi itself, so we elected to drive up to one of a handful of ski resorts in Greece, at Mount Parnassos.
 It passed the time.

-The shot in question is the individual one on this page (not the ones in the grid), and the key is to understand that the monastery is on a completely different pillar of rock from the enormous thing behind.
+The shot in question is the one on this page, and the key is to understand that the monastery is on a completely different pillar of rock from the enormous thing behind.
 It is actually a good 500m in front of the taller rock pillar, with a deep valley and a road between the two.
 So yes, that is a vertical cliff that the monastery sits on.
-There is access to that one up a near vertical set of ladders and steps you can just see in the photo.
+There is access to that one up a near-vertical set of ladders and steps you can just see in the photo.
 Other photos in the grid below were taken in and around the base.